 Day 9.
 Dive to Maun

-Maun is one of the major touristic places in Botswana and you’re likely to find more tourist there than in any other place.
+Maun is one of the major touristic places in Botswana and you’re likely to find more tourists there than in any other place.
 This is because Maun is the closest town to some of Botswana’s main national parks like Chobe National park and Moremi game reserve.
 A drive from Gweta to Maun should take at least 2h.30 min.

 Maun is a perfect place to go grocery shopping and refuel the car since the next stop will be the national parks.
 There is also a wildlife office in Maun if you want to make inquiries or make bookings of different activities.